ipfs-inactive/blog/content/post/085-announcing-rust-ipfs.md

 2. Portability of certain subsets of the IPFS stack into WebAssembly
 3. Usage of IPFS functionality and APIs via native Rust function calls via inclusion as a Rust crate.

+Given that, it's no surprise that Rust-IPFS was also one of the [IPFS 2020 Theme Proposals](https://github.com/ipfs/roadmap/issues/54) suggested in our community-driven [IPFS 2020 Roadmapping Process](https://github.com/ipfs/roadmap/blob/master/2020-IPFS-Project-Planning.md) - and that the community quickly rose to the challenge.
+Equilibrium, an active participant in many dweb infrastructure projects, stepped up to take on core implementation and stewardship of this new language implementation, with support through the [new IPFS DevGrants program](https://github.com/ipfs/devgrants) to provide coordination and maintainership for passionate developers in the wider Rust community.

+With both community demand and active participation, the time was ripe for the Rust-IPFS effort to be revitalized and reborn!

 ## Leveraging Community Efforts

 The IPFS community is a talented group of people with an impressive array of high quality work in the Rust space already.
 There's the aforementioned